 Formerly known as Difymusic (short for Do It For Your Music), this innovative platform claims to be France's leading direct-to-consumer distribution and ecommerce solution for the creative industries.

-Now known as Difyb2c to reflect its widening scope from its music-focused origins, its services include an all-encompassing agency and logistics service with clients such as Universal Music, Deezer, Facebook, and Live Nation.
+Now known as Difyd2c to reflect its widening scope from its music-focused origins, its services include an all-encompassing agency and logistics service with clients such as Universal Music, Deezer, Facebook, and Live Nation.

-Its off-the-shelf ecommerce platform lets you launch an official store in minutes without the requirement for a developer, and the Difyb2c team can even provide help with designing, creating, and shipping merchandise.
-It will also handle customer services and enquiries through a ticketing system, while detailed reporting includes sales and inventory management.
+Its off-the-shelf ecommerce platform lets you launch an official store in minutes without the requirement for a developer, and the Difyd2c team can even provide help with designing, creating, and shipping merchandise.
+It will also handle customer services and inquiries through a ticketing system, while detailed reporting includes sales and inventory management.

 Its DIY plan charges a one-off registration fee of €9.99 (around $12), which is collected on your first sale.
-After this, Difyd2c earns only from a 5% commission on all sales.
-The mid-tier option includes use of Difyd2c's in-house logistics and management team, and charges 20% commission plus €1 (around $1.20) on every product shipped.
+After this, Difyd2c earns only a 5% commission on all sales.
+The mid-tier option includes the use of Difyd2c's in-house logistics and management team and charges 20% commission plus €1 (around $1.20) on every product shipped.